Mohanavadivel-git/caasworkshop/lessons/17-contdeploy.md

 - Ensuring it passes its probes
 - Terminate the old pod

-7. When these steps are complete, you can go to your route (https://MY-CDSID.apps.pd01.edc.caas.ford.com) and see the latest version of your app which should just say Hello CDSID with your CDSID having been set in the build config via the parameter in `build-config.env`.
+7. When these steps are complete, you can go to your route (https://MY-CDSID.apps.pd01.edc.caas.ford.com) and see the latest version of your app.

+   It should say Hello CDSID with your CDSID.

+   And have a new summary: A simple python web app built by your CDSID using a template.

+   Both having been set in the build config via the parameter in `build-config.env`.

 ---